Sunday, December 17, 2017

 Lord Jesus, send Your Spirit to help us read the scriptures with the same mind that You read them to the disciples on the way to Emmaus.
 In the light of the Word, written in the bible, You helped them to discover the presence of God in the disturbing events of Your arrest and death.
 Thus, the cross that seemed to be the end of all hope became for them the source of life and of resurrection.

 Create in us silence so that we may listen to Your voice in Creation in scripture and in the events of our lives.
 Above all, help us hear Your voice in people, especially those who are poor and suffering.
 May Your word guide us so that we, like the two disciples journeying to Emmaus, may experience the force of Your resurrection by bringing peace and justice to others.
 We ask this of You, Jesus, son of Mary, who revealed to us the Father and sent us Your Spirit.
 Amen.

 a) A key to guide the reading:

-The liturgy of the third Sunday in Advent presents to us the figure of John the Baptist and describes the place he occupies in God’s plan.
+The liturgy of the third Sunday in Advent presents the figure of John the Baptist and describes his place in God’s plan.
 Thus, it helps us to find our place and prepares us for Christmas.
-John the Baptist was a great man, a very great man.
-He was a prophet who had many disciples and was a popular protagonist.
+John the Baptist was a great man.
+He was a prophet who had many disciples.
 Jesus described him as the greatest among those born of woman.
-Nevertheless, according to Jesus, the least in the Realm is greater that John the Baptist (Mt 11:11).
-John knew this.
-He was praised by others, but did not praise himself.
-When Jesus began to proclaim the Realm of God, John gave way to him.
+Nevertheless, according to Jesus, the least in the kingdom of God is greater than John the Baptist (Mt 11:11).
+John knew this as well.
+He was praised by others but did not praise himself.
+When Jesus began to proclaim the kingdom of God, John gave way to Him.
 His disciples, however, did not have this spirit of generosity.
 They were envious.
-John helped them to overcome this problem.
-In fact, it is not easy to cede one’s place and leadership to others and to collaborate with them in realising their mission.
+John helped them to overcome their resentment.
+It is not easy to cede one’s place of leadership to others and collaborate with them for the sake of the mission.

 b) A division of the text to assist a careful reading: